pkivolowitz/CSC4730-Fall-2023/README.md

 `man 2 chdir`

 Consult the man pages before approaching me with questions.
+Prior to my answering a question whose answer is found in the man page, I will require you to state your understanding of the man page and articulate where your understanding is insufficient.
+This step is taken to encourage good working habits and is not punitive.

 ## Attendance